andreasalomone/perito2/frontend/README.md

-# RobotPerizia Frontend
+# PeritoAI Frontend

-This is the frontend for the RobotPerizia application, built with Next.js 16 and styled with Tailwind CSS v4.
+This is the frontend for the PeritoAI application, built with Next.js 16 and styled with Tailwind CSS v4.
 It is designed to be deployed on Google Cloud Run.

 ## 🚀 Getting Started